Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/Notebooks/README.md

 # Main Notebook

-The Notebook [Main](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Main.ipynb) goes through the entire process listed above and guides the user through
-* how everything was constructed and how we obtained the Neural Network.
-This enables him to reproduce everything.
-* how to use the given code to apply the Neural Network as a scheduling rule to any Job Scheduling Problem of choice and analyze the results.
+The Notebook [Main](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Main.ipynb) guides the user through the entire process of implementing the problem and our approach to it.
+It illustrates how we obtained our Neural Network, how to use it and how to analyse its performance.
+This enables the user to reproduce everything and to use the code of this git repository to apply the Neural Network to any Job Scheduling Problem of choice.<br>

 It makes use of the following Notebooks in which all necessary classes, functions and Network layer were defined: